God - examining the Godhead of LDS theology

 More Gods, more confusion.

-I am the last; and beside me there is no God."
+and I am the last; and beside me there is no God.

 |